RoninForge / BudgetClaw

 Local spend monitor for Claude Code.
 Tracks cost per project and git branch, warns before you hit a cap, and kills the process when you blow past it.

 Zero keys.
 Zero prompts.
 Zero latency added.
-Reads the JSONL session logs Claude Code already writes locally.
+Reads the JSONL session logs Claude Code already writes locally, and prices every event point-in-time so historical spend stays accurate across Anthropic price changes.

 What it does